 Attention Deficit Hyperactivity Disorder (ADHD) – An Emerging Threat to Normal Child Development

-In today’s age of technological advancement, lifestyle modifications with their own benefits and risks make the population of 21st century prone to a number of psychosomatic disorders.
-Attention Deficit Hyperactivity Disorder (ADHD) is one of those mental ailments that somehow obstruct the normal physiological development of child until the onset of maturity.
-In clinical terms, ADHD defined as a childhood neurodevelopmental disorder adversely influencing patient’s competitive ability and mental development leading to reduced cognition beginning from childhood until adolescence.
+In today’s age of technological advancement, lifestyle modifications with their own benefits and risks make the population of the 21st century prone to a number of psychosomatic disorders.
+Attention Deficit Hyperactivity Disorder (ADHD) is one of those mental ailments that somehow obstruct the normal physiological development of a child until the onset of maturity.
+In clinical terms, ADHD is defined as a childhood neurodevelopmental disorder adversely influencing a patient’s competitive ability and mental development leading to reduced cognition beginning from childhood until adolescence.